jwiegley/johnwiegley/drafts/reddit.md

 > them in their beds, then strike them.
 Then if they obey you, seek not a way
 > against them.

-Again, contrast this with the humanity of the time
-: when girl children were being buried alive, and women were not considered human beings.
+Again, contrast this with the humanity of the time: when girl children were being buried alive, and women were not considered human beings.
 If the goal of the Qur'án was to educate mankind, to promote unity, and to prepare civilization for the next Manifestation of God, it needed to advance the people to the degree they were capable.

 # How do you interpret Acts 1:11 in the Bible?